![]() |

 Facts

-In her memoir Adventures of a Jelly Baby, actress Judy Cornwell (who appeared in the Doctor Who story Paradise Towers (1987)) recalled working with Reginald when she was an assistant stage manager, and described him as having "a face like a wicked pixie and quite brilliant"!
+In her memoir Adventures of a Jelly Baby, actress Judy Cornwell (who appeared in Paradise Towers) recalled working with Reginald when she was an assistant stage manager, and described him as having "a face like a wicked pixie and quite brilliant"!

 Career highlights